8. Run on-device tests#

 your Pico again:

-In Bazel Build Targets expand //apps/blinky, then right-click :flash (alias), then select Run target.
+In Bazel Targets expand //apps/blinky, then right-click :flash_rp2040 (native binary), then select Run target.

 Summary#

 Host tests are a great way to verify that hardware-agnostic application logic is correct.
-For any logic that’s intimately connected to hardware, however, on-device tests are the way to go.
+For any logic that’s intimately connected to hardware, however, on-device tests are necessary.
+Pigweed provides robust support for extensive automation of hardware-in-the-loop tests.

 Next, head over to 9.
 Communicate with your Pico over RPC to explore how to communicate with your Pico from your host.